miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 We find the existing *Workers* listed in the previous screenshot **and** the Spark shell as a new *Running Application*.
 At the same time, the Spark context UI (`http://<master-floating-ip-address>:4040/`) is available as well.

 ## Key take-aways
-* Installation and deployment of Spark is supposed to be a simple and straightforward.
+Installation and deployment of Spark is supposed to be simple and straightforward.
 Downloading, unpacking and minimal configuration would be enough for starting to work (tuning is absolutely necessary, but even with default options, Spark should offer the standard functionality).
-However, it is necessary to be careful when considering the interaction between Spark and other technologies.
+However, some issues may aries:
+* Interaction between Spark and other Hadoop technologies must be carefully planned.
 In particular, Spark releases from 2.1.0 onwards come with activated Hive support and that can create specific problems when interacting with Hadoop if the HSFS cluster is configured but not started.
 In said situations, when running `spark-shell`, the following error pops up: `java.lang.IllegalArgumentException: Error while instantiating 'org.apache.spark.sql.hive.HiveSessionState'`.
 Starting the cluster or unsetting the environment variable `$HADOOP_CONF_DIR` would be enough.
 * Zeppelin 0.7.2 does not support Spark releases from 2.2.0 onwards.
 * As mentioned, the default Hive configuration leads to the creation of a `derby.log` file and a `metastore_db` folder in the location where the shell is run.
 As mentioned above, a suitable location have to be configured.